not-matthias/vue-blog/README.md

 1. Change the build repository to your own

-2. Add an <a href="https://blog.travis-ci.com/2014-08-22-environment-variables/">environment variable</a> for the <a href="https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/">GH_TOKEN</a>.
+2. Add an [environment variable](https://blog.travis-ci.com/2014-08-22-environment-variables/) for the [GH_TOKEN](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/).

 ### Deploying
-Go to <a href="https://travis-ci.org">https://travis-ci.org</a> and log in with your github account.
+Go to [travis-ci.org](https://travis-ci.org) and log in with your github account.
 Then go to your repository with the blog and trigger a build.
 After travis successfully deployed the repository, you can check it out on your website.

 ## Troubleshooting